Scalable Bayesian inference for time series via divide-and-conquer: Discussion

 \section{Discussion}

-We have proposed a simple divide-and-conquer approach for Bayesian inference from stationary time series.
-There are several natural follow-up directions.
-In our theoretical development, we have assumed that the time series is stationary and mixes fast; it would be interesting to relax these assumptions and develop scalable posterior inference algorithms for non-stationary time series, as well as for series with long-range dependence.
-Although our current algorithm has promising empirical results in certain simulation experiments with non-stationarity, we expect long range dependence to present a more challenging problem.
+We have proposed a simple divide-and-conquer approach for Bayesian inference with stationary time series.
+Several natural directions for future work remain.
+Our theoretical results rely on assumptions of stationarity and fast mixing.
+It would be interesting to relax these assumptions and develop scalable posterior inference algorithms for nonstationary time series, as well as for series with long-range dependence.
+While our current algorithm shows promising empirical results in some simulation experiments with nonstationarity, long-range dependence is expected to be more challenging.

-We have not considered the problem of defining a `best' choice of the number and lengths of the subsequences, and have instead focused on experiments testing our algorithm in challenging cases in which the subset sizes are modest and/or assumptions of our theory are violated.
-In practice for truly massive datasets, one should ideally run MCMC in parallel for the different subsequences; the best choice of $m$ and $K$ depends on a tradeoff between statistical accuracy and ones computational budget in terms of wall clock time, number of nodes in a distributed computing network, and the capacity of each node.
-As a rule of thumb, approximation accuracy should improve with subsequence length as long as ones computational budget allows sufficient MCMC draws per subsequence posterior.
-Our simulation results are promising in suggesting that, at least in certain cases, accuracy is high even with short subsequences.
-However, this depends on the model and data.
+Further, we have not considered the problem of optimally parameterizing the subsequence length $m$ and the number of subsequences $K$ for a fixed total sample size $T$.
+Instead, our experiments focused on challenging regimes where subset sizes are modest and theoretical assumptions are violated (see Supplementary Material for all simulation studies).
+In practice, for truly massive datasets, MCMC should be run in parallel across subsequences.
+The optimal choice of $m$ and $K$ will depend on a trade-off between statistical accuracy, computational budget in terms of wall-clock time, number of nodes in a distributed computing network, and the capacity of each node.
+As a rule of thumb, approximation accuracy should improve with increasing subsequence length, provided the computational budget allows for sufficient MCMC draws per subsequence posterior.
+Our simulation studies suggest that high accuracy can still be achieved even when subsequences are relatively short.

-Two additional important future directions include (1) modifying the simple divide-and-conquer algorithm we are proposing to allow communication between nodes; and (2) modifying the algorithm and/or theory to allow guarantees for fixed finite subsequence sizes.
-There has been work on both threads outside of the time series setting; for example, refer to \cite{dai2021bayesian}.
+Two additional directions are especially important: (i) extending the basic divide-and-conquer scheme to allow communication between nodes; and (ii) adapting the algorithm and theory to provide guarantees for fixed, finite subsequence sizes.
+Both avenues have seen progress outside the time-series setting \citep[e.g.,][]{dai2023bayesian}, and extending them to dependent data remains an open challenge.